 See the Environment Variables section for more details.

-The Master Node has two primary roles:
+The Leader Node has two primary roles:

 Serves as a central location for authoring, validating, deploying, and synchronizing configurations across Worker Groups.

-- The Worker sends heartbeat to Master.
+- The Worker sends heartbeat to Leader.

 - The Worker Node pulls its Group's updated configuration bundle, if necessary.